IlyaTrofimov/MF_NAS_KD/README.md

 # Multi-fidelity Neural Architecture Search with Knowledge Distillation

-Run NAS.ipynb to study the benchmark and run NAS algorithms.
+Run NAS.ipynb to study the benchmark and NAS algorithms.